QuirrelForU/SFUAlgh5_Maze_Gen_Solve/readme.md

 - Prints only the maze in the console.
 - Saves the maze in an image file named `maze_test_4.png`.
 - No GIFs are created.

-Feel free to use these examples to guide you through the usage of the Maze Generator and Solver CLI module.